pratyaksh123/WePump/README.md

 # We Pump
-A Bot which makes me and everyone rich !
+A Bot which makes me and everyone and everyone who buys it rich !